charlesrogers/product_management/process/creating_objectives.md

 For low probability ones, leave high level (we're basically finish for interest, so can't go too specific)
 #### Hidden risk
 Risk that is created by how you make a decision vs risk is part of the system (inherent in doing what you are doing
 #### Likelihood, For the Second time
-Minimize likelihood of something bad happening (Minimize likelihood of ordering the incorrect amount) OR
++ Minimize likelihood of something bad happening (Minimize likelihood of ordering the incorrect amount) OR
-Minimize likelihood of something good not happening (Minimize likelihood of not ordering the correct amount) Avoiding something bad happening seems to be slightly "juicing" it but the double negative of avoiding something good not happening is harder to read.... so we prefer the more neutral avoiding something not happening.
++ Minimize likelihood of something good not happening (Minimize likelihood of not ordering the correct amount) Avoiding something bad happening seems to be slightly "juicing" it but the double negative of avoiding something good not happening is harder to read.... so we prefer the more neutral avoiding something not happening.
-Preliminary verdict: Neutral.
+**Preliminary verdict: Neutral.**
-Minimize likelihood of running out of inventory for a product technically you can't control, and incorporates a lot more things.
++ Minimize likelihood of running out of inventory for a product
+  + Technically you can't control, and incorporates a lot more things.
-Minimize likelihood of not ordering the correct amount - this can't control, but fewer variables involved Minimize likelihood of reordering at the incorrect time - this you also can't control, but fewer variables involved Others
++ Minimize likelihood of not ordering the correct amount
+  + This can't control, but fewer variables involved
++ Minimize likelihood of reordering at the incorrect time
+  + This you also can't control, but fewer variables involved Other examples:
-Minimize the likelihood of using a payment method that will negatively impact cash flow Minimize the likelihood  cash flow will be negatively affected by payment method
++ Minimize the likelihood of using a payment method that will negatively impact cash flow
++ Minimize the likelihood cash flow will be negatively affected by payment method
 #### Issues with Juicing
 What are we actually doing when we are juicing?
 We are likely merging objectives with solutions + value proposition, which makes the objectives quite a bit more attractive